Why most published research findings are false

 Finally, and most importantly, it shows that the literature is full of missteps, and those that would misuse science can always find studies of weak statistical power showing the effect they’re interested in promoting.
 It is important in science never to cherry pick the study that you want to be true, but to consider the totality of the scientific literature before drawing conclusions.

-9 thoughts on “Why most published research findings are false”
+9 responses to “Why most published research findings are false”

 1. I have a real problem with this claim.
 What he means is that most published research findings in one area of medicine are false.
 I seriously doubt the applicability of hsi findings to most fields of science.
 I’ve found as many published errors in my field as anyone, and I can count the real errors I’ve identified on the fingers of one hand.